 Yes, but due to the narrow carriage doors, folding or narrow type pushers are the only types of prams which can be accommodated on Puffing Billy.
 Find out more here.

 Puffing Billy uses an external caterer, and as a result, we need prior notice to ensure we have the correct number of dishes available on the train for the passengers travelling on the day.

 Bus route 695 services Belgrave-Gembrook Road, and passes close to Gembrook, Emerald, Menzies Creek and Belgrave stations.
-Catching this bus after travelling on Puffing Billy to Lakeside station (in Emerald Lake Park) requires a 700 metre walk to the closest bus stop.
+Catching this bus after travelling on Puffing Billy to Lakeside Station (in Emerald Lake Park) requires a 700-metre walk to the closest bus stop.
 Most of this walk is uphill.
-For updated timetable information, please refer to the Public Transport Victoria website.
+For updated timetable information, please refer to the Public Transport Victoria website here.

 Walking this distance takes approx. 30 minutes.
 Some of the distance is uphill.

-More information can be found on our Drive to Puffing Billy page to work out the distance and how to find your way by car.
+More information about the drive to Puffing Billy can be found here.
+This will assist in working out the distance and how to find your way by car.

 Yes.
-The car park at Lakeside station is run by Cardinia Shire Council, and parking fees are $2 per hour or $6 per day.
+The car park at Lakeside station is run by Cardinia Shire Council, and parking fees are $6 per day.

 Yes, they can!
-More information is available on our Groups and Charters page.
+More information is available on our website here.

 A minimum of 20 or more paying passengers on a return journey qualifies for a group discount.
-More information is available on our Groups and Charters page.
+More information is available on our website here.